-Dorothy Woolsey, born in Lincolnshire, England was just sixteen years old when her mother Mary-Jane Foster Woolsey, passed away.
+Dorothy Woolsey, born in Lincolnshire, England, was just sixteen years old when her mother Mary-Jane Foster Woolsey, passed away.
 She often told the story of how they dyed her favourite red coat – black for her mother’s funeral.
-In 1909 her father William Woolsey brought Dorothy and her siblings over to Canada, because his eldest daughter had weak lungs, and the doctor told him the air in Canada would be better for her.
+In 1909 her father, William Woolsey, brought Dorothy and her siblings over to Canada, because his eldest daughter, Edith, had weak lungs, and the doctor advised him the air in Canada would be better for her.

-Mother, age 18, and her mother, Dorothy Woolsey Rutherford, in front of their home in Edmonton in 1936.
+Mother, (Audry Rutherford Stafford) age 18, with her mother, Dorothy Woolsey Rutherford, in front of their home in Edmonton in 1936.